eleanor-clifford/ellie.clifford.lol/blog/0008-taking-back-control-4/index.md

 The research suggests I'll do reasonably well with somewhere between 50/50 and 70/30 splits, whatever we define those to be.

-Let me rank messaging systems then into a few categories of privacy/security:
+Let me rank messaging systems then into a few categories of privacy/security[^categories]:

+[^categories]: 2025-01-29: Arguably, Signal's data security is stronger than Matrix's (it forgoes some features and is more mature), and whether its metadata security is better than Matrix's depends heavily on your threat model.
+This doesn't change the conclusions of the post, and I still strongly prefer Matrix.

 _[More technical explanation](/documents/chat-systems.html)_